harryyiheyang/TGVIS/README.md

 # Model Introduction

-TGVIS assumes that a set of xQTLs influence the products of genes (e.g., expressions and splicing events) at a locus.
+We assume that a set of xQTLs influence the products of genes (e.g., expressions and splicing events) at a locus.

 In the gene and tissue co-regulation network, certain gene-tissue pairs